This explainer was last updated on March 16, 2021.

 States began passing absentee ballot laws for civilians in the late 1800s.
 The first laws were intended to accommodate voters who were away from home or seriously ill on Election Day.
 The number of absentee ballots distributed was relatively small, and the administrative apparatus was not designed to distribute a significant number.

 In the 1980s, California became the first state to allow eligible voters to request absentee ballots for any reasons at all, including their own convenience.
-By 2016, 27 states had adopted no-excuse absentee laws.
+By 2018, 27 states had adopted no-excuse absentee laws.
 Figure 2 classifies states according to their absentee/mail ballot regimes.
 According to statistics in the 2018 Election Administration and Voting Survey (EAVS), 26% of voters in no-excuse states cast their ballots by mail, compared to 9% in states that still required an excuse.

 Since California instituted no-excuse absentee voting, ten states have taken the next step and allowed all residents to request an absentee ballot for every election.
 These permanent absentee states now have even greater use of absentee ballots.
-In 2016, 42% of voters in states that had permanent absentee laws voted with an absentee ballot.
+In 2018, the EAVS reported that 68% of voters in states with permanent absentee laws voted with an absentee ballot.

 VBM: the Oregon system

 In a referendum that passed in 1998, Oregon went a step further by agreeing to issue all its ballots by mail.
 Washington followed suit in 2011 and Colorado in 2013.
 More recently, these states were joined by Hawaii and Utah, which passed laws to begin voting by mail on a permanent basis with the 2020 election.
 California, D.C., Nevada, New Jersey, and Vermont mailed ballots to all voters in 2020, as a COVID-related adaptation.
 (Montana allowed counties to decide whether to mail ballots to all registered voters in their county.)